KhronosGroup/glTF-Sample-Models/2.0/StainedGlassLamp/README.md

 ## KHR_textures_basisu

 The model in `\glTF-KTX-BasisU` uses [Basis Universal](https://github.com/KhronosGroup/KTX-Software) texture compression and the extension [KHR_texture_basisu](https://github.com/KhronosGroup/glTF/blob/master/extensions/2.0/Khronos/KHR_texture_basisu/).
+This model uses no other extensions.
+This was done to simplify the comparison, however KTX2 can certainly be used alongside other extensions if desired.

 The aim was to achieve as close as possible the same visual quality as the original JPG/PNG textures, while compressing both file size and GPU memory size.

-The textures were compressed from PNG source into KTX2, using [toktx](https://github.com/KhronosGroup/KTX-Software) to apply a combination of compression settings.
-UASTC was used mostly for linear textures and ETCS1 mostly for sRGB textures.
-Normal map textures were compressed using higher quality (less postprocessing compression) to retain visual fidelity for specular.
-RGBA Textures were compressed using higher quality to avoid visual artifacts.
+The textures were compressed from PNG source into KTX2 using [toktx](https://github.com/KhronosGroup/KTX-Software) via a combination of compression settings.
+UASTC was used for linear textures and ETCS1 mostly for sRGB textures, however exceptions were made based on analyzing results... the `glass_basecolor-alpha` and `glass_emissive` textures were changed from ETC1S to UASTC since these were prominently displayed on the model and contained a lot of color variation.

 toktx compression settings:
 ```